Dialog i43: Services

 The Dialog i43 uses Google's Android mobile operating system, which was introduced commercially in 2008.
 The i43 comes with Android version 2.3.5, named "Gingerbread", which became commercially available in July 2011.
 Gingerbread Enhanced copy/paste functionality, allowing users to select a word by press-hold, copy, and paste.
 It features new audio effects such as reverb, equalization, headphone virtualization, and bass boost.
 It includes a new download manager, giving users easy access to any file downloaded from the browser, email, or another application.
 It supports voice or video chat with Google Talk.
 A user can also make video calls using the front-facing camera.

 Hardware and design

 The Dialog i43 is 126.9 mm long, 69.5 mm wide, and 10.2mm thick, with the device weighing 165 grams.
-It contains a Qualcomm MSM8225 chipset, 1 GHz ARM Cortex A5 CPU and 512 MB of LPDDR1 SD-RAM.
+It contains a Qualcomm MSM8225 chipset, 1 GHz ARM Cortex-A5 CPU and 512 MB of LPDDR1 SDRAM.
 The device comes with 4 GB of internal storage, additionally it supports a micro SD card up to 32 GB.
 This handset has a 4.3-inch, IPS WVGA capacitive display 480 x 800 pixels.
 It has a 5-megapixel rear camera with dual LED flash and a 0.3-megapixel front-facing camera supports for video callings.
-This phone has autofocus, touchfocus, geo tagging and face detection.
+This phone has autofocus, touchfocus, geotagging and face detection.
 The Dialog i43's 1630 mAh battery has 360 hours standby time or 12 hours voice talk time.
 This device has a proximity sensor, a light sensor and an acceleration sensor.